 - Windows is the most targeted platform by hackers; Android is number two.
 (Computer World)

-- The information security market is expected to grow 8.7% in 2019 to $124bn, driven in part by spending on consultation and implementation services related to the European Union’s (EU’s) General Data Protection Regulation (GDPR) and other privacy legislation.
-(Computer Weekly)
+- The information security market is expected to grow to 289.9 billion by 2026, driven in part by spending on consultation and implementation services related to the European Union’s (EU’s) General Data Protection Regulation (GDPR) and other privacy legislation.
+(Fortune Business)

 - The total cost of a successful cyber attack is over $5 million, or $301 per employee.
 (Ponemon)